joeriexelmans/statebuddy/README.md

 ## Features

   - Intuitive editor (inspired by [CouchEdit](https://dl.acm.org/doi/10.1145/3417990.3421401), which was in turn inspired by [StateMate](https://ieeexplore.ieee.org/document/54292))
-      - Low cognitive load: concrete syntax is just a bunch of flat shapes.
-You manipulate only what you see.
+      - Low cognitive load: concrete syntax is just a bunch of flat shapes, that you can *freely* manipulate.
           - ![](./docs/editing.webp) ![](./docs/editing2.webp)
-      - No hidden information: the parser sees exactly what you see, nothing more.
+      - No hidden information: the parser sees exactly what you see, nothing more, nothing less.
       - Visual feedback from parser during editing.
           - ![](/./docs/editing3.webp)
           - Syntax highlighting